310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Chiaki smileexplain %}
-This album will surely convey a new charm of Ryuseitai to everyone.
+This album will surely convey a new charm of Ryuseitai to everyone!
 I’d like you to listen to our songs and feel us by your side!
 {% endbubble %}

 {% bubble Kanata grin %}